 SL Green maintains "all-risk" property and rental value coverage (including coverage regarding the perils of flood, earthquake and terrorism) within two property insurance portfolios and liability insurance.
 This includes the ROP assets.
 The first property portfolio maintains a blanket limit of \$600.0 million per occurrence for the majority of the New York City properties in our portfolio with a sub-limit of \$450.0 million for acts of terrorism.
-The second portfolio maintains a limit of \$600.0 million per occurrence, including terrorism, for a few New York City properties and the majority of the Suburban properties.
-Both property policies expire on December 31, 2009.
+This policy expires on December 31, 2010.
+The second portfolio maintains a limit of

+\$600.0 million per occurrence, including terrorism, for a few New York City properties and the majority of the Suburban properties.
+The second property policy expires on December 31, 2010.
 Additional coverage may be purchased on a stand alone basis for certain assets.
 The liability policies cover all our properties and provide limits of \$200.0 million per property.
-The liability policies expire on October 31, 2009.
+The liability policies expire on October 31, 2010.

 In October 2006, SL Green formed a wholly-owned taxable REIT subsidiary, Belmont Insurance Company, or Belmont, to act as a captive insurance company and be one of the elements of our overall insurance program Belmont was formed in an effort to, among other reasons, stabilize to some extent the fluctuations of insurance market conditions.
-Belmont is licensed in New York to write Terrorism, NBCR (nuclear, biological, chemical, and radiological), General Liability and D&O coverage.
+Belmont is licensed in New York to write Terrorism, NBCR (nuclear, biological, chemical, and radiological), General Liability, Environmental Liability and D&O coverage.

-- · Terrorism: Belmont acts as a direct property insurer with respect to a portion of our terrorism coverage for the New York City properties.
-Effective December 31, 2008, Belmont increased its terrorism coverage from \$50 million to \$250 million in an upper layer.
-In addition, Belmont purchased reinsurance to reinsure the retained insurable risk not otherwise covered under Terrorism Risk Insurance Program Reauthorization and Extension Act of 2007 (TRIPRA), as detailed below. - · NBCR: Belmont acts as a direct insurer of NBCR coverage up to \$250 million on the entire property portfolio. - · General Liability: Belmont insures a deductible on the general liability insurance with a \$250,000 deductible per occurrence and a \$2.4 million annual aggregate stop loss limit.
-SL Green has secured an excess insurer to protect against catastrophic liability losses above the \$250,000 deductible per occurrence and a stop loss if aggregate claims exceed \$2.4 million.
+- Terrorism: Belmont acts as a direct property insurer with respect to a portion of our terrorism coverage for the New York City properties.
+Effective September 1, 2009 Belmont increased its terrorism coverage from \$250 million to \$400 million in an upper layer.
+In addition, Belmont purchased reinsurance to reinsure the retained insurable risk not otherwise covered under Terrorism Risk Insurance Program Reauthorization and Extension Act of 2007 (TRIPRA), as detailed below. - · NBCR: Belmont acts as a direct insurer of NBCR coverage up to \$250 million on the entire property portfolio. - · General Liability: Belmont insures a deductible on the general liability insurance with a \$150,000 deductible per occurrence and a \$2.2 million annual aggregate stop loss limit.
+SL Green has secured an excess insurer to protect against catastrophic liability losses above the \$150,000 deductible per occurrence and a stop loss if aggregate claims exceed \$2.2 million.
 Belmont has retained a third party administrator to manage all claims within the deductible and we anticipate that direct management of liability claims will improve loss experience and ultimately lower the cost of liability insurance in future years.
-In addition, SL Green has an umbrella liability policy of \$200.0 million. - D&O: Effective August 10, 2008, a directors and officers liability policy was added by Belmont to provide reimbursement for SEC claims reducing the deductible from \$2,500,000 to \$1,000,000.
+In addition, SL Green has an umbrella liability policy of \$200.0 million.